-Quizzes: There will be frequent quizzes, possibly more than once a week.
+Quizzes: There will be frequent quizzes, two or more each week.
 No make-up quizzes will be given.
 Only your instructor can excuse a quiz.

 Requests to have deadlines extended and/or work excused must be made at the time of your absence.
 No consideration will be given to requests made after that time.